psmd-iberutaru/OpihiExarata/docs/source/user/command_line.rst

 The normal operation of OpihiExarata requires the writing of temporary files.
 A temporary directory is created (as specified by the configuration file) and is then purged and deleted.
 Using this flag prevents the cleanup of the temporary directory on the program's exit.
-However, as the software itself often cleans up before exiting, this option is not very useful for the end user.
+However, as the software itself often cleans up after itself periodically during usage, this option is not very useful for the end user.
 It is more for debugging purposes.